-1. ESP UG Committee
+- 1. ESP GR Committee

 - 2. ESP Chair

-- 3. SC Curriculum
+- 3. SC Curriculum Committee

-Committee

 - 4. SC Assistant Dean

-- 5. Assoc Provost-Undergraduate
+- 5. Assoc Provost-Graduate

 - 6. Registrar-Courses

 - 7. Banner

 Registration Restrictions (Updates only):

 Registrar's Office Use Only - Registration Restrictions:

-Field(s) of Study:
+Field(s) of S Study:

-Class(e s):
+Class(es):

 Level(s):

-Degree (s):

-School (s):
+Degree(s):

+School(s):

 Catalog Description: This course will introduce the R environment with a focus on applied statistics for environmental scientists.
 The R environment is an excellent resource for environmental scientists given that it is a free open source coding-based statistics program that can handle almost any analysis or data manipulation problem.
 Throughout the course, students will gain experience with the R environment, data manipulation, plotting and exporting publication-worthy plots, multiple types of regression analyses and hypothesis testing using R as a GIS tool and survey analysis.

-Justification: Why: Proper data management and analysis is essential to good science and having students trained in applied statistics is a must for them to succeed in their degree programs and future careers.
+Justification: What: Creating a new course.
+Why: Proper data management and analysis is essential to good science and having students trained in applied statistics is a must for them to succeed in their degree programs and future careers.
 An applied statistics course is also needed given that many students get bogged down by theory and do not actually learn how to analyze their data.
 Finally, coding-based statistics and provides many benefits over an Excel or other GUI-driven program for analyses.
 For example, you can easily manipulate your data without changing the raw files, create a reproducible workflow for data analysis and plotting needs, and automate many analyses letting the computer take the burden of the work.
 As science and the publication process becomes more transparent, this reproducible record is becoming more important and sometimes a necessary step in the publication process.

-Does this course of crosses into anoth cover material which Yes ner department?
+Does this course cove 163

-Impacted Department Department
+Impacted Department

 Departments: STAT - Statistics

-Learning Outcomes:
+Learning Outcomes: STAT - Statistics

-Will this course be level cross listed s e scheduled as a cross- Yes rection?
+Will this course be sch level cross listed section 163

-undergraduate an provided in order ditional Attachments button to attach two syllabi for review, one of one graduate, preferably as separate documents.
-These should be to demonstrate the difference in expectations and assessments for nd graduates taking the course.
+undergraduate and or provided in order to d onal Attachments button to attach two syllabi for review, one ne graduate, preferably as separate documents.
+These should be lemonstrate the difference in expectations and assessments for raduates taking the course.

-Attach Syllabus EVPP485syllabus.pdf
+Attach Syllabus EVPP585syllabus.pdf

-Additional Attachments EVPP585syllabus.pdf
+Additional Attachments EVPP485syllabus.pdf

 Staffing: Thomas Reid Nelson, PhD

-Relationship to Existing Programs To be added to the Environmental Science, BS.
+Relationship to Existing Programs: To be added to the Environmental Science and Policy, MS.

+Relationship to Existing Courses: To be cross listed at the undergraduate level.